Jenner-Valdez/Instacart/README.md

 ![Image](Datasets/img/orders_per_hour.PNG)

 ## Technologies
-- This was written Jupyter Nootbook and Python
+- This was written Jupyter Notebook and Python